pjn51/brainweb-2/Literature & Reference/IMT World Perspectives (2021).md

 First of all, the EC argues that the working class is too massive for a fascist or Bonapartist reaction, which requries a [[petty bourgeoisie]] or [[peasantry]] to lean on.
 Also, the EC says that the working class has an even more degenerate leadership than it had in the 30s.

 When these factors combine, the EC says they point towards a lengthy crisis that is turbulent, with ups and downs that may last years.
-The EC reminds us of the "molecular process of revolution" which was coined by [[People & Organizations/Trotsky]].
+The EC reminds us of the "molecular process of revolution" which was coined by [[Trotsky]].
 They say that while COVID-19 and mass unemployment have acted as a brake on the class struggle, we should look under the surface and see the forces that act upon [[class consciousness]].

 The EC argues that the youth are wide open to revolutionary ideas, and the contradictions of society continue to accumulate despite the lack of an open class struggle.